-Did you know Comfort Home Care can help your loved one while living in an independent or assisted living community?
+Did you know Comfort Home Care can help independent or assisted living residents?

-Many assisted living facilities provide a level of care for their residents, but what happens if your mom needs extra attention?
+Many assisted living facilities provide a level of care for their residents, but what happens if your residents need extra attention?
 Given the stretched resources within assisted living facilities, you may want to consider supplemental private duty care.

 Benefits of Supplemental Care